Brazilian man tests negative for Ebola after trip to Guinea

-SAO PAULO (Reuters) - A Brazilian man who developed pains and a fever just days after returning from Guinea has tested negative for the deadly Ebola virus but does have malaria, Brazil’s healthy ministry said on Thursday.
+SAO PAULO, Nov 12 (Reuters) - A Brazilian man who developed pains and a fever just days after returning from Guinea has tested negative for the deadly Ebola virus but does have malaria, Brazil’s healthy ministry said on Thursday.

 If a second Ebola test comes back negative, the 46-year-old man will no longer need to be isolated and the people he was in contact with will stop being monitored.